East Surrey

 Sleep patterns change with age.
 Sleeping in the day, not sleeping at night, and early morning waking are common.
 Don’t worry too much if you’re struggling to sleep.
 Instead try using relaxation as a positive action that you can take.

-View Sleep and Falls Advice
+View Sleep and Falls

 Dementia and Nutrition